micahasmith/ko.mapUtil/README.md

 });
 ````

-Creates an observable-based obj out of the source obj.

 ### mapUtil.map()

+Refreshes models, etc with new data, OR creates a new observable-based obj out of new data.

 ````
 var mapUtil = pio.ko.util.mapUtil;